eschen42/YieldBasedAssetRatio/README.md

 > Considering his "Margin of Safety" principle for stock purchases and its complement for stock sales, one might adjust the stock percentage of the portfolio based on both the stock earnings yield and the current yield for bonds, facilitating capital appreciation by avoiding trading until the present yield of the purchased security is substantially greater than that of the sold security.
 > It may be wise to add a hedge against stock prices in excess of historically sustainable levels.
 >
-> For 20-year intervals since 1911, when allocating between 10-year US Treasury bonds and the S&P 500 index, a simple formula implementing such a "Yield-Based Asset Ratio" hypothetically would have had a *minimum* compound annual growth rate (CAGR) of 1.92%, considerably higher than would have been observed for 6%, 60%, and 85% stock allocations (CAGR -2.33%, -0.41%, and 0.09%, respectively).
-Results suggest that a fixed-percentage stock allocation may not offer the best protection of retirement income for interval lengths of 11 or more years.
+> For 20-year intervals since 1911, when allocating between 10-year US Treasury bonds and the S&P 500 index, a simple formula implementing such a "Yield-Based Asset Ratio" hypothetically would have had a *minimum* real compound annual growth rate (CAGR) of 1.92%, considerably higher than would have been observed for 6%, 60%, and 85% stock allocations (CAGR -2.33%, -0.41%, and 0.09%, respectively).
+Results suggest that a fixed-percentage stock allocation may not offer the best protection of investment returns and principal for interval lengths of 11 or more years.

 ## How to generate YieldBasedAssetRatio.Rmd